pujan1/tripwale/README.md

-a simple map function working with mean stack, trips = one document which is stored in mongodb
+a simple map function working with mean stack, trips = one document which is stored in mongodb<br>

+/trips/result for the directional condition